If You’re Reading This, You’re Me. Hi.

 8. Walk his college campus together one more time before move-in.

-Even if you’ve already toured it.
-Even if you’ve already done admitted students day.
-Go again.
-Walk the dorm building.
-Find the dining hall.
-Drive past the library.
-Eat lunch in the town.
-The point isn’t logistics.
-The point is both of you seeing the place that’s about to hold him next, together, while it still feels like a “we” thing.
+Go again, even if you already toured it.
+Even if you already did admitted students day, walk the dorm building, find the dining hall, drive past the library, eat lunch in the town.
+The point isn’t the logistics, the point is both of you seeing the place that’s about to hold him next, together, while it still feels like a “we” thing.

 9. Take him to your favorite restaurant from when he was little.

-Wherever it was.
-The diner you used to go to after T-ball.
-The pizza place near the old house.
-Whatever location holds 50 small memories.
-Take him.
+Whatever memories are held in the diner you used to go to after T-ball, the pizza place by the old house, and any other location that holds 50 tiny memories, take him there.
 Order what you used to order.
-It will feel weirdly emotional in a way you weren’t prepared for.
+It will feel oddly emotional in a way you didn't expect.
 Bring tissues.

 10. Go to a concert.
 HIS music, not yours.

-Whatever artist he’s been listening to in the car for two years.
+No matter what artist he's been obsessed with in the car for two years straight.
 Buy two tickets.
-Don’t complain about the prices.
-Don’t complain about the volume.
-Stand next to him in a crowd of teenagers and watch him be 18 and happy.
-You will think about that night for the next ten years.
+Don't complain about how much they cost.
+Don't complain about how loud it is.
+Stand beside him in a sea of teen moshers and watch him be 18 and living his best life.
+You'll remember that night at least a decade from now.

 11. Spend a whole day outdoors with no agenda.